-Any student subject to TASP may not withdraw from all developmental courses unless he or she withdraws from school.
+Any student subject to TSI requirements may not withdraw from all developmental courses unless he or she withdraws from college.
 Any exception must be approved by the Vice President for Instruction.

 REFUND POLICY

 Students, who officially drop a class or withdraw from Trinity Valley Community College, shall have their tuition and mandatory fees refunded according to the following schedule: